Before and After your appointment

 We are committed to serving your child’s dental needs to the highest standard.
 We value your trust and cooperation, and we pledge to do everything in our power to keep your child safe and comfortable during their treatment.

-- Patients under the age of 18 must be accompanied by an adult.
+Patients under the age of 18 must be accompanied by an adult.

-- We ask that siblings remain in the waiting area for the duration of the appointment.
+We ask that siblings remain in the waiting area for the duration of the appointment.
 If siblings are too young to wait in the reception area unsupervised, please remain with them.

-- If you choose to be present in the operatory during your child’s treatment, we ask you to follow these guidelines to ensure a positive and successful visit:
+If you choose to be present in the operatory during your child’s treatment, we ask you to follow these guidelines to ensure a positive and successful visit:

-- Allow us to prepare your child
+Allow us to prepare your child.

-- Be supportive of the practice’s terminology:
+Be supportive of our practice’s terminology.

-- We don’t use “needles” or “shots,” we use “sleepy juice”
+We don’t use “needles” or “shots,” we use “dropper” and “sleepy juice”.

-We don’t use “drills” we “clean,” “brush,” and “scrub” teeth
+We don’t use “drills” we “clean,” “brush,” and “scrub” teeth.

-We don’t “pull” or “yank” teeth, we “wiggle” them
+We don’t “pull” or “yank” teeth, we “wiggle” them.

 “Be brave” may not be a useful phrase.
 This tells the child that there is something to fear.
-Instead, encourage your child to “be a good helper”
+Instead, encourage your child to “be a good helper”.

-- Please be a silent observer: This way, we can maintain communication with your child.
-Children become confused when more than one person is trying to give them instructions
+Please be a silent observer.
+This way, we can maintain communication with your child.
+Children become confused when more than one person is trying to give them instructions.

 After your Appointment